nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

         throw new \Sabre\DAV\Exception\Forbidden('This calendar-object is read-only');
     }

-It is possible the client tries to update teh appointment with the ``put`` method.
+It is possible that the client tries to update the event with the ``put`` method.

-In this example, no update is considered.
-If you plan to allow for that, you are responsible to parse and store the appropriate data in whatever location.
+In this example, we consider the event read- only, so we throw an exception if a client tries to update it.
+If you are planning to allow clients to update events, you need to implement the parsing, validation and saving of data.

 Access restrictions -- IACL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~